Last Updated: November 2023

 If you’ve had an eye on the real estate world in recent years, then you would have likely heard the term “fix and flip” or just “flip”.
-The process has been popularized by “house flipping” and home improvement television shows that document and dramatize the process.
+The fix and flip real estate investing process has been popularized by home improvement and “house flipping” television shows that document and dramatize the process.
 Fix and flip is really just a term for the real estate investment strategy of buying a distressed property to fix up and quickly sell for a profit.
 Executing the process is easier said than done, however, it can generate significant profits when done correctly.

 What is Real Estate Flipping?